 5 ways to better handle an MCI

-Editor's note: Rescuers reflect on the horrors of the bus crash earlier this week that injured 23 and killed the driver of the bus.
+Editor's note: Rescuers reflect on the horrors of a bus crash earlier that injured 23 and killed the driver of the bus.
 Editorial Advisor Art Hsieh offers these five tips if you're ever called to work in a similar situation.

 You don't see reports about what happens after a major incident very often.
 Many of us will rarely be involved in a multi casualty event of this scope, and to be able to learn from others who have been there is essential to our development as public safety providers.